-When nominating your responsible managers, you also need to ensure that they are 'fit and proper': see draft updated RG 2 at RG 2.223-RG 2.224.
+RG 105.38 When nominating your responsible managers, you also need to ensure that they are 'fit and proper': see Section C of RG 1.
 It is important to note that these responsible managers do not need to be one of the people in s913BA who are required to be 'fit and proper persons'.

 Note: We refer to the people who are required to be fit and proper persons as your 'fit and proper people'.
-For more information on our requirements relating to fit and proper people, see the AFS Licensing Kit (RG 1, draft updated RG 2 and draft updated RG 3).
+For more information on our requirements relating to fit and proper people, see RG 1.